minhd-vu/minhd-vu/README.md

 <h3> 👨🏻‍💻 &nbsp;About Me </h3>

-- 🤔 &nbsp; Eager to learn more about technology.
+- 🤔 &nbsp; Big fan of Nerf wars!
 - 🎓 &nbsp; Studying Computer Science at George Mason University.
 - 💼 &nbsp; Working as a Software Engineer.
 - 🌱 &nbsp; Learning more about Web Development and Game Programming.